makersacademy/takeaway-challenge/README.md

 Steps in plain English

-1. Make a class called Dishes
+1. Make a class called Takeaway
-2. Make a hash with dish as key and price as values
+2. Make a hash - dish as key and price as values
-3. list the prices for each dish
+3. Show the prices for each dish
 4. Select number of dishes
 5. Store selected number of dishes in a list
 6. Make a class called Confirmation
 7. Show sum of total dishes selected and if equal to dishes selected total return true
 8. If total is true send text "Thank you!
 Your order was placed and will be delivered before 18:52"

-How steps
-1. How do I make a class in ruby
-2. How do I make a Hash in ruby
-3. How do I puts a hash in ruby
-4. How do I store user input in a list in ruby
-5. How do I sum values from a hash in ruby

 Instructions
 -------